11th Annual National Animal Law Competitions

-This year’s National Animal Law Competitions will be held at Northwestern University School of Law in Chicago!
+The 2014 National Animal Law Competitions were held at Northwestern University School of Law in Chicago!

 NALC, is an inter-law school competition presented by the Center for Animal Law Studies at Lewis & Clark.
 NALC provides law students from across the United States an opportunity to develop knowledge in the field of animal law while honing their written and oral advocacy skills.
 The event is comprised of three separate competitions:

 - Closing Argument Competition

 It is highly recommended to read the competition rules in full before registering.
 To avoid confusion and potential registration problems, please be sure to internally coordinate how those competing from your law school will handle the registration process, including payment.